g3ncl/acc-server-web/README.md

 # acc-server-web

 acc-server-web is a Docker-based project that packages an Assetto Corsa Competizione (ACC) server running under Wine alongside a Next.js web application.
-The webapp lets you edit server configuration files, check server status, and manage the server (stop, start, and restart).
+The web UI lets you edit server configuration files, check server status, and manage the server (stop, start, and restart).

-**Disclaimer:** This project is not associated with, endorsed by, or affiliated with KUNOS Simulazioni in any way.
+The web UI is built using Mantine v7.

 ## Getting Started